guangf1/Connect4/docs/status.md

 ---

 ## Project Summary
 Connect Four is a board game that was released by Howard Wexler in 1974.
 In a 7x6 board, a player wins when the player places tiles in any direction to form a line of length four.
 Under the off the shelf [Connect four environment by Lucas Bertola](https://github.com/lucasBertola/Connect-4-Gym-env-Reinforcement-learning/tree/main/exemples), which provides different levels of opponent players for us to train a model, our project explores different RL algorithms and reward strategy to train an AI that plays connect four.
-In our project, we will try Proximal policy optimization(PPO), Deep Q-network(DQN), and Alphazero to train a powerful AI and evaluate their performances, and compare different stable baselines3 stratigies(Mlp,Cnn).
-The AI performance will be evaluated by rew mean score, elo ranking(environment built-in system), visulization of the actual game plays, and the winnng rate against trained models.
+In our project, we will try Proximal policy optimization(PPO), Deep Q-network(DQN), and Alphazero to train a powerful AI and evaluate their performances, and compare different stable baselines3 strategies(Mlp,Cnn).
+The AI performance will be evaluated by rew mean score, elo ranking(environment built-in system), visulization of the actual game plays, and the winning rate against trained models.

 ## Approach
 **Core ideas**: